kubernetes/registry.k8s.io/README.md

 registry.k8s.io is GA and we ask that all users migrate from k8s.gcr.io as soon as possible.

-However, unequivocally: **DO NOT** depend on the implementation details of this registry.
+However, unequivocally: **DO NOT depend on the implementation details of this registry.**

+**Please note that there is NO uptime SLA as this is a free, volunteer managed service**.
+We will however do our best to respond to issues and the system is designed to be reliable and low-maintenance.
+If you need higher uptime guarantees please consider [mirroring] images to a location you control.

 **Other than `registry.k8s.io` serving an [OCI][distribution-spec] compliant registry:
 API endpoints, IP addresses, and backing services used